At Home or On-the-Go? How to Choose the Best Medical Alert Plan for Your Needs

 The Best Medical Alert

 This is one of the biggest decisions you’ll ever make, so we hope that we’ve made things more simple and straightforward.
-If your ageing parent is suffering from Dementia, then an ‘at home’ medical alert system might be the best choice.
+If your aging parent is suffering from Dementia, then an ‘at home’ medical alert system might be the best choice.
 If they enjoy a greater level of independence, then an ‘on-the-go’ portable medical alert might be a better fit.

 Finding the best medical alert for your loved one isn’t easy, and you don’t want to leave their life in the hands of a phone provider.
 We can help you navigate this process.